dedupeio/dedupe/docs/Making-smart-comparisons.rst

 Feeling good about our super fast comparison function, let's take on a data set of 100,000 records.
 Now there are :math:`\frac{100{,}000 \times 99{,}999}{2} = 4{,}999{,}950{,}000` unique possible pairs.
-If compare all of them with our super fast comparison function, it will take six days again.
+If we compare all of them with our super fast comparison function, it will take six days again.

-If we want to work with moderately sized data, we have to find a of making fewer comparisons.
+If we want to work with moderately sized data, we have to find a way of making fewer comparisons.

 Duplicates are rare